maxkalavera/react-component-isolator/README.md

 yarn add --dev react-isolator
 ```

-Once the package is installed, you can import the library using `import` or `require` approach:
+Once the package is installed, you can import the library using the `import` or `require` approach:

 ```js
 import { ReactIsolator, IsolatedItem } from "react-isolator";